-RSTP is designed as a general replacement for the slower, legacy STP.
+RSTP - RSTP is designed as a general replacement for the slower, legacy STP.
+RSTP is also incorporated into MSTP.
 RSTP achieves must faster reconfiguration (i.e., around 1 to 3 seconds, compared to 30 seconds or more for STP) by reducing the number of state changes before active ports start learning, predefining an alternate route that can be used when a node or port fails, and retaining the forwarding database for ports insensitive to changes in the tree structure when reconfiguration occurs.